Breast Engorgement: Causes, Relief, and When to Seek Help

 Should I pump to relieve engorgement?

-Not usually as a first step.
-Heavy pumping tells the body to make even more milk, which can make the cycle worse.
+Not as a first step.
+Heavy pumping tells the body to make even more milk, which can worsen the cycle.
 The goal is to soften the breast just enough for a comfortable latch.
-Hand express or pump only the small amount needed to take the edge off, then let the baby do the rest.
+Hand express or pump only the small amount needed to take the edge off — then let the baby do the rest.

 What is reverse pressure softening?